 Lesser known than their all-male counterpart, the Olympics, the Heraean Games comprised of a single crucial event, the stadion.

-Young unmarried women and girls in three different age categories would sprint just under two hundred meters for Heraean glory.
+Young unmarried women and girls in three different age categories would sprint just under two hundred meters, between the starting and finishing lines, for Heraean glory.
 Winners would receive the famous olive wreath, a sacrifice of prize beef to Hera, and a statue, also dedicated to the goddess, with their name inscribed upon it.

 The most enduring legacy of Olympia is without a doubt the Olympic Games.
 Although the temples have long since crumbled and their religious rituals faded into obscurity, thanks to a late 19th Century revival, the Olympic Games live on.